saha-hub/Food-recognition-and-calorie-estimator-16/README.md

-# 🍽️ Food Recognition and calorie estimator
+# 🍽️ Food Recognition and Calorie Estimation App

 A Flask-based web application that uses a pre-trained deep learning model (InceptionV3) to recognize food items from images and estimate their calorie content using a food dataset.